 As another workforce example, locating clusters of talent in proximity to candidate sites is often a priority during the site selection process.
 Quest recently performed an analysis to identify the location of colleges and universities that awarded bachelor’s degrees in engineering in 2019.
 While a list of educational institutions can certainly be analyzed outside of GIS, the benefit of data visualization helped the team quickly evaluate where the desired talent was being produced within Oklahoma.
 As demonstrated in both scenarios, analyzing data only at the county-level would not fully portray labor conditions surrounding the candidate sites – and it can be mitigated with GIS analysis.

 GIS is one of many tools that should be utilized throughout a comprehensive site selection process.
 From the initial stages of defining the search region, to supplier identification and optimization of transportation networks, to detailed analysis of workforce characteristics within a commuter shed, there is great value to the type of analysis that can be performed using GIS.
 The static and interactive maps that can be created are effective means of visualizing and communicating spatial data, proving vital in selecting the optimal site.

-Dewey Evans serves as Quest’s business analyst, providing data analysis in support of site selection and economic development consulting services.
-He assists project teams with site and infrastructure assessments, demographic analyses, labor market evaluations, financial modeling and tax and incentive review.
-Additionally, Dewey manages Quest’s GIS capabilities, applying spatial analyses to optimize data and visualize assets.
+The research team provides data analysis in support of site selection and economic development consulting services.
+They assist project teams with site and infrastructure assessments, demographic analyses, labor market evaluations, financial modeling and tax and incentive review.